keizah7/birdboard/README.md

 ### Birdboard:
 a minimal Basecamp-like project management app.

 This project is for educational porpuses only.
-Pull request are welcome, but priority for my real-life students!
+Pull request are welcome!
 Thank you for your cooperation!
+W
 ### Authors
 [Artūras](https://github.com/keizah7) ![Followers](https://img.shields.io/github/followers/keizah7?style=social)